vanceelliott/Programming-Languages/Chivalry/README.md

 -`better` sees if a number is greater than another number.

 -`equal` sees if a number is equal to another number.
-Also works with strings.
+Also works with words.

 -`betterequal` sees if a number is greater or equal to another number